akbarnotopb/distributed-database/Implement Redis Sentinel & MySQL Cluster @ Laravel/README.md

 There is no special code to access MySQL Cluster at the Controller.
 The same as the default MySQL because laravel will access ProxySQL like standard MySQL but using 'NDB' engine and the ProxySQL will connect the Laravel and MySQL Cluster

 ## Redis Sentinel
+As i mentioned [before](#2--config/database--php-1) that i'll using `sentinel` connection to access `Redis Sentinel`, so you need to define which connection you are requesting.
+If you choose to use `Redis Sentinel` at default, just use `Redis::lrange` or other `command`.
 ```
 ...
 use Illuminate\Support\Facades\Redis;